Muthonigitau/alx-low-_level_programming/0x00-hello_world/README.md

 - You should produce the exact same output as in the example
 - Warnings are allowed
 - Your program should return 0
+- You might have to install the package **libc6-dev-i386** from the command line using

+    '''
+    sudo apt-get update
+    '''

-- You might have to install the package **libc6-dev-i386** from the command line using '''sudo apt-get update''' after updating apt database we can now install libc6-dev-i386 by running the following command '''sudo apt-get -y install libc6-dev-i386''' on your Linux to test the **-m32 gcc** option
+    after updating apt database we can now install libc6-dev-i386 by running the following command

+    '''
+    sudo apt-get -y install libc6-dev-i386
+    '''

+    on your Linux to test the **-m32 gcc** option

 #### Output Sample on 64-bit
 Size of a char: 1 byte(s)